 Self-driving agricultural machinery uses satellite navigation to sow, fertilize, and plow with centimeter accuracy, thus avoiding the need for several passes.
 Our precision positioning system makes it possible to calculate the position of vehicles and machinery with an extremely high degree of accuracy.
 Sensors recognize when fields need irrigating, and intelligent software solutions automatically adjust the water volume to the soil conditions and the weather forecast for the coming days.
 Drones can be used to precisely distribute seeds on fields, and they also recognize where the targeted use of pesticides is required and where not, making it unnecessary to treat the entire field.
 With the help of an app, farmers can see how their animals are doing any time, and wherever they are, and always provide them with the best possible care.
 The result is higher yields and less impact on the environment.
 More than that, simplified work processes also save time and money, safeguarding the farms’ existence.

 Tim Höttges, Chairman of the Board of Management, Deutsche Telekom AG

 “The most digital farmer has the biggest potatoes!
 Just like any other industry, agriculture is becoming more digitalized. […] Deutsche Telekom partners many agricultural companies in ‘smart farming’, for example in a pilot project with the ‘nPotato’ digital potato.”

 Digital harvest helper

-The “nPotato” – a kind of digital potato equipped with sensors – also came out of the Smart Farming World project.
+In 2018, the Smart Farming World project also created the nPotato – a kind of digital potato equipped with sensors.
 The nPotato can record movements caused by impact and rotation in real time and send messages about these to the farmer.
-This makes it possible, for example, to optimize the driving style of the harvesting vehicle to prevent damage to the harvested potatoes.
+This makes it possible, for example, to optimize the navigation of the harvesting vehicle to prevent damage to the harvested potatoes.